The Tombs of Atuan: Plot summary

 The story follows a girl named Tenar, born on the Kargish island of Atuan.
 Born on the day that the high priestess of the Tombs of Atuan died, she is believed to be her reincarnation.
-Tenar is taken from her family when five years old and goes to the Tombs.
-Her name is taken from her in a ceremony, and she is referred to as "Arha", or the "eaten one", after being consecrated to the service of the "Nameless Ones" at the age of six with a ceremony involving a symbolic sacrifice.
+Tenar is taken from her family when she turns five years old and goes to the Tombs.
+Her name is taken from her in a ceremony, and she is referred to as "Arha", or the "Eaten One", after being consecrated to the service of the "Nameless Ones" at the age of six with a ceremony involving a symbolic sacrifice.
 She moves into her own tiny house, and is given a eunuch servant, Manan, with whom she develops a bond of affection.

 Arha's childhood and youth are lonely; her only friends are Manan and Penthe, a priestess her own age.
-She is trained in her duties by Thar and Kossil, the priestesses of the two other major deities.
-Thar tells her of the undertomb and the labyrinth beneath the Tombs, teaching her how to find her way around them.
-She tells of the treasure hidden within the labyrinth, which wizards from the archipelago have tried to steal.
+She is trained in her duties by Thar and Kossil, elderly priestesses of the two other major deities.
+Thar tells her of the Undertomb and the Labyrinth beneath the Tombs, teaching her how to find her way around them in the darkness.
+She tells of the treasure hidden within the Labyrinth, which wizards from the Archipelago have tried to steal.
 When Arha asks about the wizards, Thar tells her that they are unbelievers who can work magic.

-When she turns fourteen, Arha assumes all the responsibilities of her position, becoming the highest ranked priestess in the Tombs.
-She is required to order the death of prisoners sent to the Tombs by the God-King of the Kargad lands; she has them killed by starvation, an act which haunts her for a long time.
-After Thar dies of old age, Arha becomes increasingly isolated: although stern, Thar had been fair to her.
-Kossil despises Arha and sees the Nameless Ones as a threat to her power.
+When she turns fourteen, Arha assumes all the responsibilities of her position, becoming the highest-ranked priestess in the Tombs.
+As part of her duties, she is required to execute prisoners sent to the Tombs by the God-King of the Kargad lands; she has them killed by starvation, an act which haunts her.
+After Thar dies of old age, Arha becomes increasingly isolated: although stern, Thar had been fair to her; Kossil despises Arha and sees the Nameless Ones as a threat to her power.